-Be a clutch player on any organization’s IT team with an online master’s in information security degree from Southern New Hampshire University.
+Be a clutch player on any organization's IT team with an online Master of Science in Information Technology with a concentration in Information Security degree from Southern New Hampshire University.
 This hot, growing field involves managing and evaluating internal and external threats to security, system integrity and networks.
 Investigate human factors present in cyber security related to ethics, integrity, practices, policies and procedures.
 Learn the ins and outs of enforcing network-level security policies and how to ultimately "lock down" an organization's Internet entry.

 SNHU's MS in Information Technology with an information security concentration equips you with the foundational knowledge and analytical skills necessary to prevent, mitigate and respond to cyber security threats.
 You'll learn how to recommend best practices for planning, implementing and managing enterprise-level security and system integrity and develop organizational policies and procedures to evaluate and manage potential security threats related to human behaviors.